TronkIshere/FreelaX/paypal-backend/docs/PAYPAL_MODULE_REFERENCE.en.md

 # PayPal Module Reference — fee model & disclaimers

+**Scope note**: this document covers the mock payee/transaction module only (the fee calculator described below).
+The same backend also has a separate, **real** PayPal checkout integration (`/api/v1/paypal/checkout/orders`, actual PayPal Orders API) — see `README.md`'s "PayPal checkout" section.
+Don't conflate the two: this module never calls PayPal; checkout does.

 ## Purpose

 This module **does not connect to the real PayPal API**.
 It records and